- About 2040

 2040 is produced by the same creative team behind the popular and award-winning feature documentary That Sugar Film.
 Released in 30+ countries and accompanied by multi-platform impact campaign, That Sugar Film helped to raise awareness of hidden sugars in our food supply and empowered audiences to take control of their sugar consumption in order to improve their health and wellbeing.

-NEW ZEALAND: ‘2040’ is now available on disc and digital in Australia and New Zealand.
+NEW ZEALAND: ‘2040’ is now available on disc and digital in New Zealand.
 You can buy the DVD or Blu-ray at the Madman Online Store here or head over to iTunes, Google play or YouTube to stream or download a digital copy.

 IRELAND: ‘2040’ is now available on digital platforms listed here.

 RUSSIA: ‘2040’ is now available on the following Video On Demand platforms: iTunes, ivi.ru, and okko.tv

 GERMANY: ‘2040’ is available in Germany.
 Find sessions times here.

 ITALY: ‘2040’ will be airing on June 4th and 5th on laF- Feltrinelli channel (Sky 135) with further release plans to be announced in the coming weeks.